 How Does Depression In the Elderly Differ From Depression in Younger Adults?

-Depression in the elderly often increases their risk of cardiac diseases.
-Depression is associated with an increased risk of cardiac diseases and an increased risk of death from illness.
+Depression in the elderly is associated with an increased risk of cardiac diseases and an increased risk of death from illness.
 At the same time, depression reduces an elderly person's ability to rehabilitate.
 Studies of nursing home patients with physical illnesses have shown that the presence of depression substantially increases the likelihood of death from those illnesses.
 Depression also has been associated with increased risk of death following a heart attack.
 For that reason, it is important to make sure that an elderly person you are concerned about is evaluated and treated, even if the depression is mild.

 Using a series of standard questions, a primary care doctor can provide an effective screening for depression, allowing for better diagnosis and treatment.
 Doctors are encouraged to routinely screen for depression.
 This can happen during a visit for a chronic illness or at a wellness visit.